flyteorg/flyte/rsts/deployment/cluster_config/customizable_resources.rst

 Flytekit
 ^^^^^^^^
-For convenience, add a flyte-cli wrapper for updating your new attribute.
-See `this PR <https://github.com/flyteorg/flytekit/pull/174>`__ for the entire set of changes required.
+For convenience, add a FlyteCTL wrapper to update the new attributes.
+Refer to `this section <https://docs.flyte.org/projects/flytectl/en/latest/gen/flytectl_update_plugin-override.html>`__ for the entire set of changes required.

 That's it!
-You now have a new matchable attribute that you can configure as the needs of your users evolve.
+You now have a new matchable attribute to configure according to the requirements of your users evolve.